trikoder/trim/documentation/core-concepts-and-api.md

 ```

 ### setBootData
-Used to inject boot or config data.
-Mandatory keys are "baseUrl" and "assetsBuildPath".
+Used to inject boot or config data. "baseUrl" and "baseApiUrl" are mandatory.
 ```js
 // sometimes your data will be generated from backend to global window variable app.setBootData(window.bootData)